In 2016 alone, fast-food giant Chick-fil-A earned over 4 million dollars per store… and they were only open 6 days a week!

 On their website, the company states its policy on how employees are expected to treat customers:

-“Whether it’s treating customers like friends, or serving our communities like neighbors, we believe kindness is a higher calling.”
+“Whether it’s treating customers like friends, or serving our communities like neighbours, we believe kindness is a higher calling.”

 With a mindset like this taught and expected of each employee, from custodians to managers, you can bet customers are satisfied.